Ixelles Ponds

 The Ixelles Ponds (Étangs d'Ixelles) or Elsene Ponds (Vijvers van Elsene) are two freshwater ponds in the Brussels municipality of Ixelles, Belgium.
-The ponds we can see today are those spared by a 19th-century campaign of drying the wetlands of the Maalbeek valley between La Cambre Abbey and the Place Eugène Flagey.
+The ponds we can see today are those spared by a 19th-century campaign of drying the wetlands of the Maelbeek valley between La Cambre Abbey and the Place Eugène Flagey/Eugène Flageyplein.

 The two long and narrow ponds, whose total lengths are approximately 700 m, and widths are approximately 50 m, are aligned on a roughly North–South axis and are separated by a narrow strip of land.
 With the surrounding park, the Ixelles Ponds are the tip of a long strip of almost uninterrupted greenery reaching all the way from the Sonian Forest deep into Brussels' urban tissue.

 The ponds are an extremely popular recreation area for local residents pertaining to the Belgian upper-crust.
 However, in the late 1990s, the water was polluted with cyanobacteria.
 This is still the case with the boating lake in the nearby Bois de la Cambre/Ter Kamerenbos where signs are posted at regular intervals, warning of a risk of botulism.
 Fishing is allowed in the ponds on Wednesdays, Sundays and public holidays.